By Riley Kontek (Featured Columnist) on June 4, 2012

 Jim Wallhead is an experienced veteran that has competed in organizations such as BAMMA and Bellator.
 Wallhead is 23-6 in his career, finishing 16 opponents in that time.
 The 28-year old Wallhead owns notable wins over Joey Villasenor, Frank Trigg and Che Mills.

-Curt Warburtonis a UFC veteran that could use this show to return to the company.
+Lastly, Curt Warburton is a UFC veteran that could use this show to return to the company.
 He is 10-3, finishing seven men in that span.

 As for the lightweights, there are a number of solid fighters from the UK that could compete on the team.
 For this team, I would like to see Tim Radcliffe, Rob Sinclair, Andre Winner and Norman Parke.